milkbottledude/woodlands-jb_tracker/Documentation.md

 6    day_of_year_sin  0.660283  1.193352           1.807335
 7    day_of_year_cos  0.659929  1.183392           1.793211
 ```
+Glad to see that all the new features managed to reduce both mae and rmse values.
+One exception is the month feature, which reduced mae but caused rmse to increase slightly.

+While the actual loss values are not exactly stellar, its encouraging to see that the feature engineering I did actually made a difference in lowering loss.
+This means what we are doing is working, its a step in the right direction.

+Since all but one of the new features reduced the loss values by large percentages, I'll use them all for now.
+But I still have a few more tests I need to run to ensure no redundant features are implemented in the final model.

+As for the 'month' feature, I don't plan to completely not use it, but its clearly not as effective as the others, so I'll leave it aside for now, but I'll tinker with it more later on in the chapter.

+Improving loss metrics is good and all, but thats only one of the requirements of being a good, useful feature.
+Next up, I'll be testing for multicollinearity between features, which is not good for ML models.

+We have quite a number of features anyway, so its good to trim them down a little, since too many columns can make the model less interpretable and more prone to overfitting.

-*more data from greater time period = more errors.
-Gd news is that the new values did reduce the mae and rmse except for month, where only the mae decreased.
-Overall, the loss values themselves are not good, but its encouraging to see that the feature engineering I did actually make a difference in reducing the loss values.
-Since all but one improve the loss metrics, ill use them all at once and plot a correlation matrix to see ukw, den can further trim down the total number of columns, since many columns doesnt necessarily mean btr results*
+*ill use them all at once and plot a correlation matrix to see ukw, den can further trim down the total number of columns, since many columns doesnt necessarily mean btr results*

 The RFR file is getting quite messy, lets create the correlation matrix in the [feature engineering prep python file](python_scripts/feature_engineered_data_prep.py) instead: